audreywee/Projects/README.md

 For example, from Figure 1.1, in Windy weathers the temperature falls below 8 degress while a Windy and Dry weathers falls above 25 degrees which is a significant differenece from just Windy weathers.

+Figure 1.2 shows that there is a negative correlation between Humidity and Temperature. the higher the Temperature, the lower the Humidity.
+The coefficient of correlation ranges from -1 to 1 which shows that there is a strong negative correlation.

+In Conclusion.
+The temperature of the weather is affected by variosu factors such as the Humidity and the Summary of the weather.